 A developer organizes, builds, and manages the solar garden and generates interest from potential subscribers.
 In Xcel Energy's territory, individual entities can subscribe to community solar gardens for up to 120% of their annual electricity usage.
 When subscribers receive their utility bills, they receive a bill credit resulting from the electricity generated by their share of the solar garden.
 Don't forget to check with your electricity provider - they may have utility-specific options and programs for community solar!
 View additional resources regarding Community Solar Gardens.

-As an additional sustainability initiative, the City is in the process of pursuing SolSmart designation to demonstrate commitment to solar development in our community.
+On March 18, 2019, St. Anthony was designated as a SolSmart Bronze community, signifying a demonstrated commitment to solar development in our city.
+The city quickly pursued additional recommended actions and advanced to the SolSmart Silver level on June 14, 2019.
 SolSmart is a national designation and technical assistance program that recognizes cities, counties and towns that are addressing barriers to solar energy and working to strengthen their local solar markets.

 There are three achievable designation levels: SolSmart Gold, Silver, and Bronze.
 Municipalities receive no-cost technical assistance to advance their solar efforts and work towards the program's best practices.
 This support helps establish the framework for greater ease and affordability for residents or businesses to install and access solar energy.